LHC-DMWG/model-repository/README.md

 LHC Dark Matter Working Group: Next-generation spin-0 dark matter models https://arxiv.org/abs/1810.09420

 This is a clone of the Dark Matter Forum repository which was originally available at https://svnweb.cern.ch/cern/wsvn/LHCDMF/trunk/models/.

+Links to models that are made available publicly using other repositories:
+- DMSimp implementation of the s-channel axial / vector mediator model: http://feynrules.irmp.ucl.ac.be/wiki/DMsimp.